 JB’s Fish Camp and Seafood Restaurant

-Totally NOT fancy, this one is “A slice of old Florida“.
+JB’s Fish Camp is very casual and promoted as “A slice of old Florida“.
 You can also get here by boat, which we have done.
 They have a nice dock area.
 Watch out for kayakers if you come by boat.

-From the mainland JB’s Fish Camp is a bit more of a drive, as you must cross the causeway and then head a few miles (approximately 7 miles) down Route A1A.
-Because of that location, it’s away from the busy in-town areas.
+From the mainland JB’s Fish Camp is a bit more of a drive, as you must cross the south causeway and then head a few miles (approximately 7 miles) down Route A1A.
+Because of that location, it’s away from the busy in-town, touristy areas.
 It is popular place with the locals, and a great place to take kids.
 They allow fishing from their dock, and this area is great for viewing dolphin and manatees.

 The view is best outside the restaurant, where you can walk on the dock, or rent a kayak and get out on the water yourself.
 This waterway will lead south to Mosquito Lagoon, or wind around and head north up the Indian River.
 The Atlantic Ocean is just across the road.